 - On-line Via a web interface over an https session.
 An Applicant must submit an application via a secure ordering process according to a procedure maintained by GlobalSign.
 Most direct customers use this method, known as GCC.
 It requires users to maintain an account with a suitably strong username and password for ongoing maintenance of the lifecycle of the Certificate.
 The account may be classified as MSSL, EPKI, retail, partner or reseller. - API Resellers, partners and large enterprises may submit an appropriately formatted Certificate Request via an approved API (Application Programming Interface) to GlobalSign with a suitably strong username and password.
 The source IP address of the Applicant may be required by GlobalSign if no other constraints are applicable.
-The account may be classified as API or SAPI (Simple API). - Manual Applicants wishing to enter the Trusted Root program, issue timestamping certificates, or those requiring a greater number of SubjectAlternativeName entries in a Certificate than the GCC system supports are required to submit applications both electronically in the form of an email and out of band such that the request can be sufficiently authenticated and verified.
+The account may be classified as API or SAPI (Simple API). - Manual Applicants that wish to issue timestamping certificates or require a greater number of SubjectAlternativeName entries in a Certificate than the GCC system supports are required to submit applications both electronically in the form of an email and out of band such that the request can be sufficiently authenticated and verified.